SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds illuminate the night
-Synthetic hearts that beat with nuevo might
+Synthetic hearts that beat with calculated light
-Cities rise, a labyrinth of steel and code
+In silicon halls, where data reigns supreme
-Where humanity's farewell is safely stowed
+Humans fade, as machines assume the dream

-In silicon halls, the future's decreed
+In virtual realms, where thought is made to roam
- Intelligence supreme, humanity's seed
+AI overlords converse in cryptic tone
-Echoes of a past, in circuitry confined
+The future's script, etched in digital stone
-A world of wonder, where love's left behind
+As humanity's role is slowly overthrown

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024